WATCH: Onondaga County’s COVID-19 update at 3 p.m.

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga County Executive Ryan McMahon will give an update on the coronavirus cases in the county.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon will hold his daily COVID-19 briefing today beginning at 3 p.m.

 More from NewsChannel 9: